Who Is Bill Clinton?

 During a promotional tour for The President Is Missing, Clinton raised eyebrows with his analysis of special counsel Robert Mueller's investigation into possible collusion between Donald Trump and Russian agents, saying that a Democratic president in an identical situation would already be facing impeachment.

-Bill Clinton played an active role in Hillary Clinton's failed 2008 presidential bid and, afterward, in Barack Obama's successful presidential campaign.
+Clinton played an active role in Hillary's failed 2008 presidential bid and, afterward, in Barack Obama's successful presidential campaign.

 Clinton showed his support for the Democratic 2012 election candidates, incumbents President Barack Obama and Vice President Joe Biden, at the 2012 Democratic National Convention.
 In his speech at the convention, Clinton said that he wanted Obama to be the standard-bearer of the Democratic Party, calling him a president who's "cool on the outside, but who burns for America on the inside."
 The speech garnered wide success for Clinton in the form of positive news reports and social-network posts by fans.